 However, what is more surprising is the large number of painters from northern Europe, especially Flanders, active in Spain.

 The explanation for this can be traced back to important commercial contacts between Castile and Flanders in the late Middle Ages (14th and 15th centuries)**.
 Castile was a major exporter of wool for Flemish looms; in return, Castilians bought finished goods from Flanders, including tapestries, sculpture and paintings.
 With these goods came a steady traffic of Flemish architects, sculptors and artists as visitors or migrants to work on various churches or the great cathedrals of Burgos, Toledo and Seville.
 Paintings and engravings were also sent or imported and then copied by artists in the Peninsula.

 **The commercial contact was strengthened in the 16th century by political bonds when Charles I of Spain (V of the Holy Roman Empire) succeeded to the throne in 1516.
 Grandson of the Catholic Monarchs, Ferdinand and Isabella, Charles was born in Flanders, spoke Flemish, did not arrive in Spain until he was 16 years old and actually spent most of his reign travelling the vast territory in Europe that he inherited from his Hapsburg father.

-A further and important factor was the pervasive presence of Gothic style (more often associated with architecture and sculpture) that originated in the north and spread widely in Castile and the Kingdom of Aragón, which included Catalonia and Valencia.
+A further and important factor was the pervasive presence of Gothic style (more often associated with architecture and sculpture) that originated in the northern Europe and spread widely in Castile and the Kingdom of Aragón, which included Catalonia and Valencia.